babylanguagelab/bll_app/src/app/convolabel/README.md

 ## Backups

-To make sure that no data is lost by mistake, the program makes a number of backups.
-Each time a coder clicks 'Submit' when labelling a block, the labels for that block are saved as plain text in a log file, which can be found under the 'backups' folder.
-Each coder has separate log file.
+To make sure that no data is lost by mistake, the program saves all block entries in the `Name.db` file under the `labelled_data` folder.
+This is a simple database file that is intended to keep track of data changes every time a coder clicks `Submit` button.
+If a program crushes unexpectedly or if a coder forgets to save, it is possible to recover most of the data from these files.
+It is possible to open and explore these files by istalling [Sqlite browser](http://sqlitebrowser.org/) app.

-Also, when saving the data, a backup of the most recent data is stored in the 'backups' directory.
-In case of emergency, the data can be restored from these log files and the data backups.

-To avoid confusion, make sure to click 'Save' button before exporting to an Excel file.
-If you do not save, the program will export the data only up to the last time you have saved it.

 ## Hot keys

 - `space`			        = play the seected block
 - `control` + `s`		    = submit the labels to the memory
-- `arrow up` or `left`	    = select previous block/recording
+- `arrow up`        	    = select previous block/recording
-- `arrow down` or `right`	= select next block/recording
+- `arrow down`				= select next block/recording

 ----------------------------------------------------------------------

 If you have any questions or suggestions, or if something does not work, contact me (Roman) at belenyar@myumanitoba.ca

 The program was tested on:
-- Windows 10 64-bit, Python 2.7.13
+- Windows 10 Python 2.7.13
-- Ubuntu 17.04, Python 2.7.13
+- Ubuntu 17.04 Python 2.7.13
-- Windows 7 64-bit, Python 2.7.12
+- Windows 7 Python 2.7.12